-Reciprocal Amino-terminal Chimeras-The chimeras and point mutations identified two variant residues between the P2X2 and P2X7 receptors in the pre-TM1 region that have an effect on time course.
-The P2X1 receptor region shares the residues corresponding to Pro-16 and Asn-23.
-We therefore tested whether swapping the N β region of the P2X7 receptor with that from the rapidly rising and desensitizing P2X1 receptor had any effect on the time course.
-The P2X7-1N β chimera showed an increase in rise time and was faster than for P2X7- $2N\beta$ (67 \pm 9 ms and 118 \pm 15 ms, respectively, 10-50%, p <0.01).
-However, in contrast to the P2X7-2N β , there was a modest, \sim 15% decay during the 60-s agonist application (Fig. 3).
-Like P2X7-2N β , the P2X7-1N β chimera had reduced peak current amplitude (1198 ± 282 nA, Fig. 3) but no change in surface expression.
-These results support the hypothesis that residues 16 and 23 make an important contribution to the time course of responses.
+The chimeras and point mutations have identified 2 variant residues between P2X2 and P2X7 receptors in the pre-TM1 region that have an effect on time-course.
+The P2X1 receptor region shares the residues corresponding to P16 and N23.
+We therefore tested whether swapping the N $\beta$ region of the

+P2X7 receptor with that from the rapidly rising and desensitizing P2X1 receptor had any effect The P2X7-1NB chimera on time-course. showed an increase in rise time, and was faster than for P2X7-2N $\beta$ (67 $\pm$ 9 and 118 $\pm$ 15 ms respectively 10-50%, p<0.01).
+However in contrast to the $P2X7-2N\beta$ there was a modest ~ 15% decay during the 60s agonist application (Figure 3).
+Like P2X7-2Nβ the P2X7-1NB chimera had reduced peak current amplitude (1198 $\pm$ 282 nA Figure 3) but no change in surface expression.
+These results support that the residues 16 and 23 make an important contribution to the time-course of responses.

-Because facilitation of the P2X7 receptor could be removed by swapping the pre-TM1 region with a section from either a desensitizing (P2X1) or non-desensitizing (P2X2) receptor, it raised the possibility that the P2X7 pre-TM1 region imparts the facilitatory/slow rise time phenotype.
-To test whether this was the case, we generated reciprocal chimeras, inserting the P2X7 pre-TM1 region into either P2X1 (P2X1-7Nβ) or P2X2 $(P2X2-7N\beta)$ receptors (Fig. 3).
-Neither of these reciprocal chimeras showed a slow rise time/facilitation.
-Indeed, swapping the pre-TM1 region for that from the P2X7 receptor actually increased desensitization at both P2X1 (decay to 50% peak current, 45 ± 7 ms and 1348 ± 136 ms for P2X1-7N β and P2X1, respectively) and P2X2 receptors (P2X2-7Nβ decay to 50% of peak current in 1475 \pm 327 ms with 7.5 \pm 2.2% and 88 \pm 2.5% remaining at the end of the 60-s pulse for P2X2-7N β and P2X2 WT, respectively).
-For the P2X1-7N β chimera, the peak ampli-
+As facilitation of the P2X7 receptor could be removed by swapping the pre-TM1 region with a section from either a desensitizing (P2X1) or non-desensitizing (P2X2) receptor it raised the possibility that the P2X7 pre-TM1 region imparts the facilitatory/slow rise time phenotype.
+To test if this was the case we generated reciprocal chimeras inserting the P2X7 pre-TM1 region into either P2X1 (P2X1-7Nβ) or P2X2 (P2X2-7Nβ) receptors (Figure 3).
+Neither of these reciprocal chimeras showed a slow rise time/facilitation; indeed swapping the pre-TM1 region for that from the P2X7 receptor actually increased desensitization at both P2X1 (decay to 50% peak current $45 \pm 7$ , 1348 $\pm$ 136 ms for P2X1-7NB and P2X1 respectively) and P2X2 receptors (P2X2-7Nβ decays to 50% of peak current in $1475 \pm 327$ ms with $7.5 \pm 2.2$ and $88 \pm 2.5$ % remaining at the end of the 60s pulse for P2X2-7NB and P2X2 WT respectively).
+For the P2X1-7Nβ chimera the peak amplitude of the currents was also reduced by >97% and reduction in total charge flow through the open channel is even greater.
+As the P2X1 receptor enters the desensitized state through the agonist bound open state (27) this indicates a marked effect on channel gating.
+The reduction in current was associated with an $84 \pm 9\%$ decrease in surface expression of the receptor, indicating reduced trafficking contributes to the reduction in current amplitude.
+The results also show that the juxta-membrane amino terminal is important for regulation of channel gating and it is unlikely that the hP2X7 NB region alone is responsible for current facilitation.